ZachMoss31/DnDice-Roller/README.md

 # DnDice-Roller
-Small Program to roll DnD Dice with eventual GUI.
-Written in Python.
+Application to roll DnD Dice.
+Project created to get hands on with PySide and OpenGL on Android.